ImDoubD/Convin-Task/README.md

   url = http://127.0.0.1:8000/operation/expense/1
   <Bearer> : Token [Authorization]
   ```
-  This above api will let the authorized user fetch a particular expense details created by him/her, validating the expense using provided expense_id.
+  This above API will let the authorized user fetch a particular expense details created by him/her, validating the expense using provided expense_id.
 - Get `http://127.0.0.1:8000/operation/expenses/user` \
   Sample input:
   ```bash
   <Bearer> : Token [Authorization]
   ```
-  This above api fetches all the details including the expense data of the authorized user in which he/she is tagged, along with the amount owed.
+  This above API fetches all the details including the expense data of the authorized user in which he/she is tagged, along with the amount owed.
 - Get `http://127.0.0.1:8000/operation/expenses/overall` \
   Sample input:
   ```bash
   <Bearer> : Token [Authorization]
   ```
-  This above api fetches all the details along with the expense data of all the users currently in the system.
-This api can be only hit by an authorized user.
+  This above API fetches all the details along with the expense data of all the users currently in the system.
+This API can be only hit by an authorized user.
 - Get `http://127.0.0.1:8000/balance-sheet/user/{user_id}` \
   Sample input:
   ```bash